Meet The Essentials

 Tony Vickio: An accomplished sign painter and sign creator (the welcoming Watkins Glen sign on the concrete wall at the bottom of Corning Hill, and the Hall of Fame and record boards in the Watkins Glen High School Field House, for example), he is also a racing promoter, drone videographer/photographer, author (of Shifting Gears, an autobiography), and head of the Spirit of Schuyler, which provides emergency funding to Schuyler residents in need.

 Scott Westervelt: A longtime Odessa-Montour teacher (1970-2003) and coach (85 school sports teams, including swimming, baseball and football) who served as Aquatic Director and Phys Ed Dept. chairman for 25 years and Athletic Director for three years, he is also a 16-year high school swim official.
-Beyond that, he is an 11-year member of the O-M School Board who initiated a philosophical change in the board that has carried it from administrative helpmate to respected policy-making body.
+Beyond that, he was an 11-year member of the O-M School Board who initiated a philosophical change in the board that has carried it from administrative helpmate to respected policy-making body.
 When he tried to bow out by not running the last time his board term ended (2016), he was instead voted in again through write-ins.

 Mike Stamp: Mike is head of an insurance firm, E.C.
 Cooper Inc. on Fourth Street in Watkins Glen.
-A longtime firefighter with the Watkins Glen Fire Department and a First Responder, he has long served on the board of directors for The Arc of Schuyler -- including two terms as president -- and is currently its treasurer.
+A longtime firefighter with the Watkins Glen Fire Department and a First Responder, he has long served on the board of directors for The Arc of Schuyler (now The Arc of Chemung-Schuyler) -- including two terms as president -- and is currently its treasurer.
 He is also on the board of Lakewood Vineyards, Arbor Housing and Development, and the Watkins Glen Fire Company, and is a member of the Montour Falls Zoning Board of Appeals

 James Hope: A highly regarded Scotland-born landscape painter in the 19th century, he was a veteran of the Civil War who, sidelined by illness, sketched battle scenes at Antietam and later created five large paintings based on those sketches.
 He spent his last 20-plus years in the Watkins Glen area, with many of his later works depicting The Glen gorge area.
 He was the subject of a novel by local author Frank Steber, titled Seneca Hope.